+Most of the clinical fellowship training happens within the Children’s Health System main campus in Dallas.
 Children’s is one of the largest pediatric providers in the nation and the primary pediatric teaching facility for UT Southwestern.
-It is the only academic hospital in North Texas dedicated exclusively to the comprehensive care of children from birth to age 18, and provides care in more than 50 pediatric subspecialties.
+It is the only academic hospital in North Texas dedicated exclusively to the comprehensive care of children from birth to age 18 and provides care in more than 25 pediatric subspecialties.
 Children’s is a major pediatric kidney, liver, intestine, heart, and bone marrow transplant center, and has the only designated Level I trauma center for pediatrics in the Southwest.

 The hospital features 24 of the largest, most technologically advanced operating rooms available in pediatrics today and is home to one of the largest accredited Cystic Fibrosis Care and Teaching Centers, as well as a multibed Sleep Disorder Center, including a 22-bed Pulmonary Unit, receiving complex referral cases from across Texas and adjoining states.

 The institution has committed significant resources to expand its services to accommodate the region’s pediatric population growth through the opening of a campus north of Dallas in Plano, Texas, and a satellite site in Southlake, Texas.

 Located at 7601 Preston Road in Plano, the campus sits on a 155-acre site with “green space” preserved to provide an environment of healing and tranquility for patients and families.